strawberryseeds/strawberryseeds.github.io/draft.md

 >
 > You take a deep breath.
 Here we go.

-Ever since high school, I've always found it pretty difficult to explain what I'm currently studying, be it to friends or family.
+Ever since high school, I've always found it pretty difficult to explain what I'm currently studying, especially with to my family.
 Now that I've started a PhD at **[IGGI](https://iggi.org.uk/)** (UK), its starting to get trickier.
-My research subject is about how to "*Generate Coherent and Meaningful New Playable Characters*".
-Its a very specific topic, at the crossroads of procedural generation, game design, and artificial intelligence.
+My research subject is titled "_**Generating Coherent and Meaningful New Playable Characters**_".
+Its a very specific topic, at the crossroads of procedural generation, game design, and human/computer interaction.

 If I wanted to explain that to my kind but over-protective aunt, I would need to start by evidencing that:
-1. playing games is actually a good thing,
+1. Playing games is actually a good thing
-1. there are people who are trying to make them even better and
+1. There are people who are trying to make them even better
-1. we can use computers as creative tools
+1. We can use computers as creative assistants

 Yeah.
 Not so easy.

 But being able to communicate your work to a wide audience is a crucial skill for a researcher.
 After all, what good can we do to the world, if nobody understands what we're doing?
 That's why I'm starting this little blog: I want to be able to share all the exciting stuff I'm working on with everyone who'd like to hear a little more about games.
-How we make them, what they mean to us, and especially, **how games can pleasantly surprise us**.
+How we make them, what they mean to us, and especially, how **games can pleasantly surprise us**.

 ![](img/post/strawberry-cake.png)

-Going back to that intro story, I believe I finally can  explain the core ideas behind my research in a way that is accessible, even for my gameoskeptic aunt.
-The answer was right under my nose, in the form of a **strawberry shortcake**.
+Going back to that intro story, I believe I can  explain the core ideas behind my research in a way that is accessible, even for my gameoskeptic aunt.
+The answer was right under my nose, on the table.
+A **strawberry shortcake**.

 ## 1. Playing is like Eating